 Did you know that software companies introduce new operating systems every 5-7 years?
-These new operating systems come with a plethora of new features and added security, but maybe you haven’t had the time or don’t want to make the switch to a new system due to financial or safety concerns during a pandemic.
-Do you really have to?
-Technically, maybe not right away, but when software companies release new software, they typically stop supporting the old systems – they call this end of life.
-Some common examples include SQL Server 2008, which became obsolete on July 9, 2019, and Microsoft Windows 7 and Windows Server 2008, which hit their end of life on January 14, 2020.
+These new operating systems come with a plethora of new features and added security.
+But maybe you haven’t had the time or don’t want to make the switch due to financial or safety concerns during a pandemic.
+So, do you really have to make the change?
+Technically, maybe not right away, but when software companies release new software, they typically stop supporting the old systems—they call this end of life.

 Consider these questions:

 • How much availability do you have in your production schedule if downtime occurs?

 A plant that runs 24/7 making a high-value product can’t afford to be down for very long.
 Scheduling your downtime is a lot more cost effective than waiting for something to break.
 Many plants don’t run at night or on weekends, so it’s easy to schedule obsolescence replacements without disrupting production.

 An upgrade requires the plant’s process to be down so any old computer hardware can be replaced with new hardware.
 The new applications, which have already been tested offsite, will be installed and tested at the plant as production starts up again.

 Virtual computer systems, developed in the last 10-15 years, have improved the downtime window and are ideal for testing new systems.
 They allow programmers to turn off a virtual image or file that behaves as an actual computer and turn on the newly loaded and prepared image, which then runs on the new OS.
 It’s important to note that virtual images reduce the risk of upgrades.
 On a virtual image upgrade, you power it down and power up the new, upgraded image and begin commissioning.
 In the event of issues, you are able to power down the new image and power back up the original image and then regroup if needed with little effort.